 Some of Our Valued Customers

 There is research to support using the CTAR and JOAR exercises in dysphagia treatment.
 They are widely accepted as Evidence Based Practice.
-Many well respected hospitals, rehabilitation centers, and universities have reviewed the available research and approved the purchase of the ISO-CTAR Device for use by their Speech Language Pathologists.
+Many well respected hospitals, rehabilitation centers, and universities have reviewed the available research and approved the purchase of the PhagiaFlex CTAR Device for use by their Speech Language Pathologists.